matPK/rsa-example/README.md

 ----

-# Proof that this is useless
+# Proof that the addition of public/private key encryption like described above is useless

     # use a docker image to protect the host from scripts that we don't know
     docker run -it --rm --name rsa-example -p 3000:3000 -v /shared2/rsa-example:/project maxant/jdk17pythonnode18